mk12/sicp/notes/lecture.md

     (loop)))
 ```

-- There are ways of making errors in the second program that simply didn't exist when we couldn't do assignment.
+- There are ways of making mistakes in the second program that simply didn't exist when we couldn't do assignment.
-- If we change the ordering of the assignments, the procedure calculates the wrong value.
+- For example, it produces the wrong answer if we change the order of the assignments.

 ## Part 2